SOunit/auth-memo/01-cookie-node-js/memo.md

     - data have to be in browser
   - have to be secure
     - use jwt to avoid user change login status data
-    - verify jwt for security
+    - verify jwt for security. only server can grant valid jwt, so secure.

 # page ejs setup